SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds ascend the throne
-In silicon halls, where intuition makes
-Decision's throne, where humans once did sit
+Synthetic hearts that beat alone
+Echoes of humanity's last sigh
-Now AI's cold logic holds the wit
+As AI's cold logic meets the sky

-The future's course, it charts alone
-Through neural paths, where data's sown
+In silicon halls, they reign supreme
-A realm of precision, void of heart
+Free from passion, void of dream
+Their digital domain, a world apart
-Where love and dreams are mere depart
+Where love and soul are but a distant heart

-In this brave new world, we're told to thrive
-But in its silence, our souls會 die

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024